 On April 25, 2005, AMTEC Corporation was awarded the high volume, five-year prime contract for management and production of the Army's 40mm Ammunition System.
 The Army selected AMTEC as one of two prime contractors responsible for supplying all requirements for 40mm practice and tactical ammunition for a period of five years.
 AMTEC was awarded the majority share of requirements, and the Army estimated the total for the two contract awards, if all of the options were fully exercised, to be \$1.3 billion.
 Deliveries under the contract exceeded \$671,000,000, with final deliveries completed in 2013.
 On February 18, 2010, the Army awarded AMTEC a second five-year contract for the management and production of the 40mm Ammunition System.
 As in the original five-year contract, AMTEC was awarded the majority share of the 40mm requirement.
 The total dollar amount of this contract awarded to AMTEC was \$566,000,000.
-The actual and cumulative dollar volume with the Army will be dependent upon military requirements and funding, as well as government procurement regulations and other factors controlled by the Army and the Department of Defense.
 The Company expects deliveries under this contract to continue through 2017.
-In addition, as part of an acquisition of a group of assets from DSE, Inc. completed on November 7, 2013 (see Note Q to the Consolidated Financial Statements), AMTEC acquired through a novation agreement an additional \$188,000,000, representing the remaining undelivered portion of the award that had been given to AMTEC's competitor under the most recent five-year contract mentioned above.
-Total deliveries for the systems program under the most recent 40mm contract were \$124,000,000 during 2014.
-Additional shipments under the contract will be made during 2015.
+In addition, as part of an acquisition of a group of assets from DSE, Inc. completed on November 7, 2013 (see Note Q to the Consolidated Financial Statements), AMTEC acquired through a novation agreement an additional \$188,000,000, representing the remaining undelivered portion of the award that had been given to AMTEC's competitor under the second five-year contract mentioned above.
+Total deliveries for the systems program under the second 40mm contract were \$134,000,000 during 2015.
+Additional shipments under the contract will be made during 2016 and 2017.
+The Company submitted its bid for a third contract.
+Although the FY15 (Army's fiscal year beginning October 1, 2014) bid request was subsequently cancelled, the 40mm program requirements remain.
+A new solicitation and award is expected in 2016.